Giving to Others While You Live: The Meaningful Impact of Gifting Today

 No one wants to be caught off guard when an account runs out of money in retirement.
 By staying proactive and keeping your information current, you’ll stay in control and face the future with more clarity.
 To learn how our team can help, we invite you to schedule a complimentary consultation and explore next steps for building a stable and confident retirement.

 Entering retirement can be both thrilling and intimidating at the same time.
 The thought of “hanging up the cape” and permanently leaving the workforce behind can be viewed as unburdening and relieving to one individual, but completely frightening to another.
 Regardless of the viewpoint you have on retirement, it will undoubtedly come with new challenges and troubles to overcome.
-Among the different problems to solve for retirement, one of the biggest challenges is that of health insurance options for the early retiree.
+Among the different problems to solve for retirement, one of the biggest challenges is that of early retirement health insurance options.

 For those age 65 and older, or certain younger individuals with disabilities, Medicare has you covered.
 Medicare is the country’s health insurance program managed by the federal government.
 Once you enroll, there is very little management that you have to do throughout retirement.